ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 ## Option 2: Authentication Based on HTTP Message Signatures

-# Using Mutual TLS for Service To Service Authentication {#mutual-tls}
+# Using Mutual TLS for Workload To Workload Authentication {#mutual-tls}

 # Security Considerations